Richard de Bury

 Richard de Bury (24 January 1287 – 14 April 1345), also known as Richard Aungerville or Aungervyle, was an English priest, teacher, bishop, writer, and bibliophile.
 He was a patron of learning and one of the first English collectors of books.
 He is chiefly remembered for his Philobiblon, written to inculcate in the clergy the pursuit of learning and the love of books.
 The Philobiblon is considered one of the earliest books to discuss librarianship in-depth.
+Completed shortly before de Bury's death in 1345, the book wasn't published until 1473, and this "little treatise" as he described it, has been regularly reprinted in every century following.

 Early life

 Richard de Bury was born near Bury St Edmunds, Suffolk, the son of Sir Richard Aungervyle, who was descended from a knight who fought for William the Conqueror's men.
 Aungervyle settled in Leicestershire, and the family came into possession of the manor of Willoughby.

 Sir Richard Aungervyle died when de Bury was a young boy.
 He was educated by his maternal uncle John de Willoughby, and after leaving the grammar school was sent to the University of Oxford, where he studied philosophy and theology.
 It is often reported that de Bury became a Benedictine monk at Durham Cathedral although several respected sources dispute this, as there is no evidence of him joining the Order.
 In fact, he was a priest and not a monk.
 He was made tutor to the future King Edward III whilst Earl of Chester (whom he would later serve as high chancellor and treasurer of England) and, according to Thomas Frognall Dibdin, inspired the prince with his own love of books.